bazyngabyte/my_repository/Lego/Readme.md

 # A datacamp project to analyze one of most famous licensed Lego sets, the star wars series.

-You can consult the datacamp porject [here](https://www.datacamp.com/projects/10)
+You can consult the datacamp project [here](https://www.datacamp.com/projects/10)

 Here I answered four key questions: